kevinobee/SSC.AggregateService/doc/features/Aggregate-Services-Getting-Started.md

 Create a class that derives from `Sitecore.Services.Core.OData.AggregateDescriptor`.
 Use the base constructor to specify your EdmModelBuilder.

 Implement an `Sitecore.Services.Core.OData.Edm.IEdmModelBuilder` that describes your service (or for simple service aggregates use the `DefaultEdmModelBuilder`).

+## SSC Aggregate Services: References

+## 1. **API Documentation** is available [online](http://bit.ly/ssc-docs-aggregate).

+    The API documentation site also provides users with the chance to interact with a mock of the API and inspect recent traffic sent to this API mock.

+2. **Code Examples** can be found in the [SSC.AggregateService project](http://bit.ly/ssc-aggregate) on GitHub.
+For further details refer to the [Aggregate Services Code Examples](Aggregate-Services-Code-Examples.md) documentation.